CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 When the ResourceManager allocates a container on a machine, it is the NodeManager on that machine that physically launches the container and monitors its resource usage (CPU/RAM).
 The NodeManager takes its direct orders on what code to run inside the container from the application s ApplicationMaster.
-It does not analyze jobs or delegate tasks itself; it is an executor that simply manages containers on its local machine.
+It does not analyse jobs or delegate tasks itself; it is an executor that simply manages containers on its local machine.

 ### Summary ###